-Basic knowledge of Mechanics and Electromagnetism (Physics I and II).

-Basic concepts of Atomic and Molecular Structure (Chemistry I).

-Basic concepts of Mathematics, such as: logarithms and exponential management
+- Basic knowledge of Mechanics and Electromagnetism (Physics I and II). - Basic concepts of Atomic and Molecular Structure (Chemistry I). - Basic concepts of Mathematics, such as: logarithms, exponentials, complex numbers, simple derivatives and integrals, ordinary differential equations and fundamentals of statistics.